-AVL systems play a significant role when it comes to the security of the drivers, equipment operators, and other users of the road.
+AVL systems play a significant role in the security of drivers, equipment operators, and other road users.
 It all boils down to the way telematic data is used.
-As previously mentioned, a fleet management system will typically capture engine data: odometer value, engine hours, idle time, etc. this data can then be used to update maintenance plans and issue timely maintenance work orders.
-The better systems will handle all of that automatically.
+As previously mentioned, a fleet management system will typically capture engine data: odometer value, engine hours, idle time, etc. This data can then be used to update maintenance plans and issue timely maintenance work orders.
+Better systems will handle all of that automatically.
 Properly implemented preventive maintenance reduces costs for fleets in two ways.

 And all of that only addresses the costs directly associated with the breakdown itself.
 Let’s not forget that there is an interruption in that vehicle’s service which will necessitate dispatching another unit to replace it and extra time to play catchup.

 - Better driving: drivers who are aware that they are being tracked by GPS monitoring devices are more cautious.
-Insurance companies receive data on speeding, fast acceleration, forceful braking, severe turning, and so forth.
-Using this information to train your drivers on safer driving habits lowers insurance and fuel expenses.
+Insurance companies receive data on speeding, fast acceleration, forceful braking, severe turning, etc. Using this information to train your drivers on safer driving habits lowers insurance and fuel expenses.

 - Fewer misuses of fleet assets: employees are discouraged from using corporate vehicles for personal reasons thanks to AVL systems.
 Insurers understand that the more a vehicle is driven, the more likely it is to be involved in an accident.
 Again, this beneficial impact reduces insurance and gasoline expenses.

-Fewer accidents: once again we come back to the importance of properly maintaining your fleet’s assets.
+Fewer accidents: once again, we return to the importance of properly maintaining your fleet’s assets.
 An AVL system’s telematics data feeding a preventive maintenance program will significantly decrease the number of breakdowns, some of which can lead to accidents on the road.
-To state the obvious, accidents endanger all users of the road: your drivers and operators as well as non-employees that happen to be in the area.
+To state the obvious, accidents endanger all users of the road: your drivers and operators, as well as non-employees that happen to be in the area.

 Safer driving habits: the idea of improving driver behavior goes hand in hand with preventing incidents in the field.
 Speeding, quick accelerations, sudden stops—it’s not just about how the vehicle is treated.
-How users share the road has tremendous bearing on the likelihood of severe, safety compromising incidents.
+How users share the road greatly affects the likelihood of severe, safety-compromising incidents.

 Deployment control: an advanced, fully integrated fleet management system can make sure that a unit can’t even leave the yard unless:

-- It will be used by a qualified operator; this is done, as previously described, through the use of onboard ID validation peripherals.
+- A qualified operator will use it; this is done, as previously described, through the use of onboard ID validation peripherals.

 Better Cost Tracking

 Data captured by a fleet management system can be invaluable when determining the cost of each project and estimating the cost of subsequent projects, which goes well beyond materials and labor.
-A well-rounded system will provide data on:
+A well-rounded system will provide data on the following: